-The U.S. Department of state specifies that the photo be "1 and 1⁄2 inches square (37x37mm), showing full face with a neutral expression, without head covering, against a light background."
+The U.S. Department of state specifies that the photo be 2 by 2 inches square (50.8mm x 50.8 mm), showing full face with a neutral expression, without head covering, against a light background.
+The head should be between 1 in and 1 3/8 in (50-69% of image's total height).
 You may have your head covered if it is for religious purposes and wear glasses that do not have tinted lenses.